We have 1 result for your current selection

 If you believe the experts, it is important to keep cholesterol within a healthy range.
-Ideally, total cholesterols should be below 200 mg / dl (milligrams per deciliter).
+Ideally, the total cholesterol should be below 200 mg / dl (milligrams per decilitre).

 (Lipoproteins are tiny globules of fat and protein that help in the transport of fat to cells throughout the body.)